 Voter Registration by Gender

 Women are registered to vote in the U.S. at higher rates than men.
 In recent years, the number of women registered to vote in the U.S. has typically been about 10 million more than the number of men registered to vote.
+However, that gap declined to 7.4 million in 2022.

 Voter Turnout in Presidential Elections by Gender